mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_GB) is an automation app for Android which lets you perform actions based on various conditions, events, variables.
 You can create a profile that invokes an HTTP request when connecting to a VPN.

-In Tasker, create a new profile, "NextDNS VPN On".
+In Tasker, create a new profile, "VPN On".
 Pick `State`, and in the dialog, search for `VPN Connected`
 Leave the State as is, and press the back arrow <i class="fas fa-arrow-left"></i>
 When prompted, create a new Task, "Update NextDNS Linked IP"